What Is a Gallbladder Radionuclide Scan?

 - bile leakage

-It can also be used to test your gallbladder ejection fraction and the rate at which your gallbladder releases bile.
+The procedure can also be used to test your gallbladder ejection

 The Risks of a Gallbladder Radionuclide Scan

-There is, however, a rare chance of an allergic reaction, which is typically mild.
+There is a rare chance of an allergic reaction, which is

-Inform your doctor if there is a chance that you are pregnant before agreeing to
+tell your doctor if there is a chance that you are pregnant before agreeing to

 How to Prepare for a Gallbladder Radionuclide Scan

 Your doctor will give you complete instructions on how to prepare

 for your gallbladder radionuclide scan.
 These instructions may include fasting

 At appointments before the scan, your doctor will perform a